IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Part of the database settings to configure the BagIt file handler.
 This is the period in seconds to check for the number of errors during validation.
 Defaults to 10.

-``curl -X PUT -d '60' http://localhost:8080/api/admin/settings/:BagValidatorJobWaitInterval``
+:command:`curl -X PUT -d '60' http://localhost:8080/api/admin/settings/:BagValidatorJobWaitInterval`

 :ArchiverClassName
 ++++++++++++++++++